 (Conjecture) 7

 A few centuries ago, explorers brought back stories about human sacrifice.
 The English Captain James Cook recorded one in Tahiti (Journal, 1777).
-You might assume that such behavior was typical of uncivilized people, and Cooks’s story has some details that we should consider.
+You might assume that such behavior was typical of uncivilized people, and Cook’s story has some details that we should consider.
 An organized priesthood performed the ritual; it was done as preparation for war, and the king approved of the sacrifice.
 These are features of a civilized society.
 There must have been Tahitians who opposed the sacrifice and were not allowed to stop it.
 But then, the whole story could be fiction.

 Stories one culture says about another tend to be inaccurate.
-The Protestant English settlers in 17th century North America mistook ceremonies among the Native Americans for the sacrifices of people and thought the Native Americans worshiped a Devil called Okee (Smith, 1624 bk.
+The Protestant English settlers in North America mistook ceremonies among the Native Americans for the sacrifices of people and thought the Native Americans worshiped a Devil called Okee (Smith, 1624 bk.
 2).
 Rather than trying to understand Native American religion, the settlers invented stories.
 These settlers were not the only ones inventing stories.

 Before the development of anthropology, the information scholars had about tribal societies came from rumors invented by missionaries and prospectors who wanted to exploit fresh opportunities.
 Unfortunately, even the educated believed these stories.
 An Englishman named James George Frazer collected these rumors in a book called “The Golden Bough.”
 Though the book mostly tells stories about farmers, not foragers, readers easily mistake the stories as typical of all uncivilized tribes.
 Frazer thought primitive people believed killing would make the crops grow, and then Frazer interpreted agricultural stories about rebirth as evidence of people being sacrificed (Frazer, 1926 ch.
 47).
 These stories portray the loving care a farmer gives to their job.